flancia-coop/doc.anagora.org/social-coop-oc.md

 ### Decisions

+- TWG/Flan: considerations for hosting move options.
-- Document stipend purpose and process on wiki, link to loomio discussion for those interested in discussio
+- Caitlin: Document stipend purpose and process on wiki, link to loomio discussion for those interested in discussing alternatives.
+-

 ## 2026-02-12 1500 UTC